bolthar/myfinn/README.md

 SMS Notifications (via Twilio)
 ------------------------------

 If you own a Twilio account you can also get an SMS notification when the watcher process finds new insertions.
 For that, you will need to set the appropriate informations on your <tt>config.yml</tt> file, as explained there, and call the rake task <tt>myfinn:notify</tt>.
-As for with the watcher process, you can automate the job using cron or another scheduler.
+Like with the watcher process, you can automate the job using cron or another scheduler.

 Cool.
 What now?